 While Mafia has a big city and surrounding areas to explore, this really is a linear experience.
 You can roam around freely if you want, but most missions require to drive to a location, complete an objective, fire off some shots, and escape the coppers.
 The completion of each mission usually throws you right into the beginning of the next one, so there’s no as much sight-seeing as a game like GTA, but it bodes well for Mafia, and pushing the story along is its primary goal.

 As for the moment-to-moment gameplay, Mafia: Definitive Edition just feels good.
 The shooting is punchy and shots deliver physics-based hits to enemies, melee combat is fun, and the driving is enjoyable — even wrangling the period-accurate 1930s vehicles feels like a mini-game of its own.
-The only shortcoming is some of the small climbing moments, which do feel somewhat clumsy, but these are so few and far between that its barely noticable.
+The only shortcoming is some of the small climbing moments, which do feel somewhat clumsy, but these are so few and far between that it’s barely noticeable.

 Mafia: Definitive Edition brings new-age mechanics, like a cover system and improved driving physics, into a game already reverred for its captivating mafiosa story.
 It knows what made the original so beloved, and doubles-down on the cinematic elements, while ensuring that the things that held it back in 2002 have been completely reworked.
 This is what a remake should be, as Mafia: Definitive Edition earns our respect and a double-cheek-kiss of admiration.